University of Maine at Farmington 2012-2013 Catalog

 Learning Goals:

-Philosophy, purposes and goals
+Philosophy, Purposes and Goals

 Our candidates will become the educational leaders of the 21st century who are caring teachers, competent educators and confident professionals (C3TEP).
 These guiding principles and beliefs reflect the ideals we hold for ourselves, our candidates, and the students and communities with whom they will work.

-Caring Teachers
+Caring Teachers:

 • Build respectful relationships